almarklein/mypaas/docs/deploying.md

 deployment will have no downtime, because the new containers will be started and given time to start up before the old containers are stopped.

+### mypaas.maxcpu

+Specify how much of the available CPU resources each container of this service can use.
+For instance, if the host machine has two CPUs and you set `maxcpu` to 1.5, the container is guaranteed at most one and a half of the CPUs.
+(This translates to the `--cpu` argument of `docker run`).

+### mypaas.maxmem

+The maximum amount of memory each container of this service can use.
+If you set this option, the minimum allowed (This translates to the `--memory` argument of `docker run`).